 Here is the summary behind each of the songs recorded:

-I think we took between 4-5 takes to record the backing track for “Your Way”, consisting of guide vocals, rythm guitars, bass and drums.
+I think we took between 4-5 takes to record the backing track for “Your Way”, consisting of guide vocals, rhythm guitars, bass and drums.
 It was a bit nerve-wracking at the start, recording at Sun with the best musicians in town.
 And, on the first take I made an annoying mistake during the second chorus, which meant we had to start again.
 However, on the second take Neil made a mess of a bass part, which made me feel much better :-).
 But, by take 5 we all went through without any problems.
 I was happy to have one song “in the can” - which now was ready to receive guitar and vocal overdubs.
 The guitar intro (rhythm) which you hear at the start of the song is done by yours truly.
-This is actually one of the very few guitar tracks recorded at Sun Studio that was not later overdubbed.
+This is one of the very few guitar tracks recorded at Sun Studio that was not later overdubbed.

 The following week, at Madmento Studio in Texas, we added all the remaining guitar overdubs.
 Manny Charlton really did some sizzling guitars on this track: the first guitar overdub was the acoustic rhythm guitar, done on his National Dobro guitar.
 Next up was a Gibson Les Paul Standard –a 60s re-issue - which you can hear when the song fades out.
 This solo is done through an Orange amp and a Marshall cabinet.
-Manny then recorded the fantastic slide solo on his customised green Hofner guitar.
-This particular instrument has the strings raised high and tuned in open chords, lending itself for slide guitar work.
+Manny then recorded the fantastic slide solo on his customised yellow/green Hofner Lap Steel guitar.
+This instrument has the strings raised high and tuned in open chords, lending itself for slide guitar work.
 The guitar is also customized by a cut-away to make the top frets more accessible.
 Manny uses heavy gauge strings on this particular guitar and, interestingly, a mechanical wrench for a slide, making the sound very heavy.